 Additional Funding: The Company currently has no revenues from operations.
-The Company has in excess of 12 months of funding in place to continue its current business activities and has entered into the Arbitration Costs Funding Agreement with the Fund to pursue full compensation based on the fair market value of the Malku Khota project from the Bolivian government for the expropriation of the Malku Khota project.
+The Company has entered into the Arbitration Costs Funding Agreement with the Fund pursuant to which the Fund has agreed to fund most of SASL's costs and expenses related to its international arbitration proceedings against Bolivia.
+The Company is dependent upon share issuances to provide the funding necessary to meet its general operating expenses and will require additional financing to continue to explore its mineral properties.
 In order to further fund the Company's business plans, additional funds will be required.
-The only sources of future funds presently available to the Company are the sale of additional equity capital, the sale of a future copper or other metal stream from a property, the sale of a production royalty, the entering into of a metal or concentrate off-take type agreement, the entering into a loan agreement, the sale or leasing of the Company's interest in a property, or the entering into of a joint venture arrangement or other strategic alliance in which the funding source could become entitled to an interest in one or more of the assets of the Company.
+The only sources of future funds presently available to the Company are the sale of additional equity capital, the sale of a future metal stream from a property, the sale of a production royalty, the entering into of a metal or concentrate off-take type agreement, the entering into a loan agreement, the sale or leasing of the Company's interest in a property, or the entering into of a joint venture arrangement or other strategic alliance in which the funding source could become entitled to an interest in one or more of the assets of the Company.
 The Company's capital resources are largely determined by the strength of the junior resource market and by the status of the Company's projects in relation to these markets, and its ability to compete for investor support of its projects.
 There is no assurance that the Company will be successful in raising additional funds in the future.
 If the Company does not have the necessary capital to meet its obligations under its contractual obligations, the Company may have to forfeit its interest in properties or prospects earned or assumed under such contracts.
 In addition, if the Company does not have sufficient funds to pursue its exploration and development programs and other plans, the viability of the Company could be jeopardized.